What's New

 THE PURIM OF IBRAHIM PASHA

 Another Purim that took place in Hebron is called The Purim of Ibrahim Pasha.
-This tale, which was also printed in Sefer Hebron, was told by a member of the Meyuhas family, who lived in Hebron for generations.
+This tale, which was also printed in Sefer Hebron, was told by Yosef Baran Miyuhas, whose family lived in Hebron for generations.
 In Hebrew, a Pasha, or Ottoman governor, is referred to as a “feicha”.
 This story possibly took place in 1831, before the Peasant’s Revolt of 1834, according to the detailed entry on the Jewish Community of Hebron in Hebrew Wikipedia.

-When the Jewish community heard about his furious oath, they gathered together and locked themselves in the chatzer [yard, or court] and called for a special day of fasting and prayers to G-d for salvation.
-But they were amazed to see that when Ibrahim Pasha came to Hebron, he put soldiers near the chatzer in order to defend them, while he committed terrible deeds to the peasants who revolted against him.
+When the Jewish community heard about his furious oath, they gathered together and locked themselves in the courtyard and called for a special day of fasting and prayers to God for salvation.
+But they were amazed to see that when Ibrahim Pasha came to Hebron, he put his soldiers near the courtyard in order to defend them, while he committed terrible deeds to the Arab peasants who revolted against him.

-When they sought to understand why he acted in this manner, it was announced that the ministers of the House of Farchi in Damascus who joined Ibrahim Pasha in his conquest, advised him to do so.
+When they sought to understand why he acted in this manner, it was announced that the ministers of the Farhi family in Damascus who had marched with Ibrahim Pasha, advised him to do so.

-In remembrance of this event, a special commemorate was held every year for generations on the eve of Rosh Hodesh Av, the first of the month of Av and the tradition Tachanun prayer was not recited.
+In remembrance of this event, a special commemoration was held every year for generations on the eve of Rosh Hodesh Av, the first of the month of Av, and the tradition Tachanun prayer was not recited.
 This day is called the Purim of Ibrahim Pasha.

 This incident was recorded in the Avraham Avinu Synagogue in a list of miracles that occurred in the city.